 First, be sure to bring your dogâs collar, ID tags, food, dishes, bedding, crate, medications, and waste bags.
 To help prevent your pet from running off, youâll need a leash for walking plus a long leash and stake for tethering.
 Also, depending on the weather, you may want to pack a dog jacket and set of booties.
 Lastly, other items you should consider bringing include a towel, canine first aid kit, dog brush, and illuminated collar.

-Scheduling regular visits to a veterinarian for checkups is an important part of cat care.
+Scheduling regular visits to a veterinarian for checkups are an important part of cat care.
 However, going to an animal clinic for a pet emergency is something to be avoided.
 The following are some common reasons why cat owners need the services of an emergency veterinarian in San Jose along with advice on how to avoid these situations.

 With summer just around the corner, now is the time to be mindful of how the hot temperatures can affect your cat.
-While dogs are more likely to suffer from heatstroke than cats are, itâs still important to always be aware of heat.
+While dogs are more likely to suffer from heatstroke than cats are, itâs still important to always be aware of the heat.
 Ensure that your cat has plenty of drinking water and a place to stay cool and out of the sun.
 Also, never leave your pet in the car.
 If your cat has heatstroke, then she may exhibit lethargy, excessive panting, and distress.
 To address the problem immediately, place your cat in a tub of cool water and then bring her to a pet hospital when youâre ready.

 The number of substances that can poison your cat would probably surprise you, and accidental poisonings are among the most frequently occurring types of pet emergencies.
 One of the most common culprits in these tragedies is medication, including over-the-counter, prescription, and those meant for either humans or pets.
 Keep all medicines in drawers or otherwise secured and remind any guests to be mindful of where they store their medications while visiting.
 Also, your cat can be poisoned by a variety of foods and plants, so store these items out of reach or remove them from your property to help keep your pet safe.